 For example, if a scroll heatmap shows that users aren’t reaching a vital CTA, consider moving it higher up the page to increase visibility.
 Similarly, click heatmaps may reveal underused navigation menus, suggesting that a redesign or repositioning could improve user engagement.
 Use these insights to ensure your site is both visually appealing and easy to navigate.

-What is Click Tracking?
+What is Interactive Clicks?

 This tool not only reveals which elements are attracting attention but also provides a roadmap of the user’s entire journey on your site.
 It allows you to identify the paths your users take; where users start, what they engage with, and where they may encounter roadblocks.
 This insight is crucial for analyzing conversion funnels, identifying drop-off points, and measuring the success of CTAs.
-In short, click tracking provides a detailed blueprint of how users move through your website, offering invaluable insights into both user intent and behavior.
+In short, it provides a detailed blueprint of how users move through your website, offering invaluable insights into both user intent and behavior.

 Modern websites and apps often include a range of interactive elements, such as sliders, dropdown menus, and dynamic forms, which can complicate your analysis when reviewing results.
 These elements might not provide a complete picture of user behavior, as many interactions could be missed or misinterpreted by standard tracking tools.
 To overcome this, it’s essential to use an interactive clicks tool like Useberry’s, which captures data from these moving parts accurately.
 This allows you to gain deeper insights into how users engage with dynamic elements, ensuring your analysis is complete and helping you make more informed decisions.
 To know more about how to analyze your website using the interactive clicks tool, you can check our article on how to analyze your website with interactive clicks or watch the video below.